Not just a Book Town

 Visit this: Hay’s Bookshops

 The first thing to do in Hay on Wye is to discover what put this pint-sized Welsh destination on the map – its love affair with books.
 For anyone who gets their highs from browsing through interesting and quirky bookshops, Hay on Wye has enough to satisfy even the deepest addiction.
 With a focus on rare antiquarian books, there are many surprises to be found on the shelves.
-Visit the Hay on Wye Tourist Information Centre and can pick up a red map of the town’s 23 bookstores, as well as bookbinders, printers and more stores beyond the town’s border.
+Visit theTourist Information Centre and pick up a red map of the town’s 23 bookstores, as well as bookbinders, printers and more stores beyond the town’s border.
 I recommend grabbing this and then planning out a route for your first day, making sure you note the stores you definitely want to visit, as it’s likely you’ll run out of time to see them all!
 Our favorites – Richard Booth’s Bookshop, the largest second-hand bookstore in Europe, is spread over a Instagram-worthy 3-floor emporium.
 The owner is credited with starting Hay on Wye’s book craze and his store is the best place to soak up the book-loving vibe.
 The Poetry Bookshop is the only second-hand book shop in the UK devoted to poetry and Murder & Mayhem covers detective fiction, true crime and horror.
 The Children’s Bookshop holds a large and varied stock of over 20,000 books, covering all aspects of children’s literature.
+Gay on Wye is one of Hay’s newest independent bookshops, a sanctuary where the LGBTQ+ community and its allies can find literature that resonates with their experiences, challenges, and triumphs.

-Do this: Swim at The Warren
+Do this: Wild Swim at The Warren

 Eat here: Your own tent!